naptha/tesseract.js/README.md

 # tesseract.js
 Tesseract.js is a pure javascript version of the Tesseract OCR Engine that can recognize English, Chinese, Russian, and 60 other languages.

+Tesseract.js lets your code get the words out of scanned documents and other images.

 <!-- ![alt text]( "Logo Title Text 1") -->

 # Installation